ReactiveResource/ReactiveResource/README.md

 - [ActiveAdmin](https://activeadmin.info/) - brillant admin library that makes it possible to create tables, forms and detail pages for any CRUD rails app in a few keystrokes.
 - [Strapi](https://strapi.io/) - Headless CMS with feature rich interface to help you manage your custom data.
 Full-stack node.js.
 - [AgileToolkit](https://www.agiletoolkit.org/) - Full-stack PHP component library that provides you all the standard CRUD components you would need
+- [Jumpstart](https://github.com/excid3/jumpstart/) - Starter kit for Rails projects includes a full set of tools to create a SaaS app